canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

         snap list

-    You should see each snap you seeded as installed.
+    You should see each snap you seeded listed as installed.

 1. Verify the model assertion with: